HSF/hsf.github.io/_activities/visualization.md

     * outreach & education
 * Improve support for required platforms and devices
 * Ensure sustainability for key software packages
-* Improve low latency access to data, low entrance cost
+* Improve low latency access to data, low entrance cost, from a visualization point of view
 * Improve rendering performance

-### Questions to address
+### Some open question to shape the WG activities

 * Can we develop a common framework such that experiments can plug in geometry and event data in their own formats/data?
 * Can the data delivery be web-based?